View of Dom Luis I bridge from Vila Nova de Gaia

-Porto is the starting point of the Camino Portugues for the majority of pilgrims and it’s definitely worth spending a few days exploring the city before you set off to Santiago de Compostela.
+Porto is the starting point of the Camino Portugués for the majority of pilgrims whether you’re walking the Central route or the Coastal route, and it’s definitely worth spending a few days exploring the city before you set off to Santiago de Compostela.
 There’s a lot to do in Porto and you can easily fill several days with sightseeing.

 Porto is a very walkable city but, be warned, it’s also very hilly.
 If you’re visiting before your Camino, it’s good practice for the hills you’ll encounter along the way but it’s important not to overdo it – it’s surprising just how quickly the miles rack up when you’re sightseeing, and you need to save your energy for the Camino.

 There is a hop-on hop-off bus if you don’t want to walk too much, and you can combine the bus ticket with a boat cruise too.
-For something a bit different I spotted some classic car sightseeing tours, or you could take a tuk tuk, or hire an e-bike.
+For something a bit different I spotted some classic car sightseeing tours, or you could take a tuk tuk tour, or hire an e-bike.

 There are so many things to do in Porto which means that, if you only have a day or two before your Camino, you won’t get to do it all, but these are some of the highlights.